951 204 783 | WA +34 636 921 236 reservations@aloratur.com

 • Benefits :

-• Rich in fiber, which helps digestion.
+• Rich in fiber, which aids digestion.

-2. Red-fleshed Pitaya (Hylocereus costaricensis)
+2. Red-fleshed pitaya (Hylocereus costaricensis)

 • Pulp: Deep red or purple, also with black seeds.

-• Sabor: Sweeter and more intense than the white pitaya, with a fruitier touch.
+• SaborSweeter and more intense than white pitaya, with a fruitier touch.

 • Benefits :